Luis-GameDev/Onlineshop/README.md

 # How to use #
-In the current stage of developing this website is no publically accessible, meaning that you have to download the files from this repository and access them on a local server.
+In the current stage of development, this website is no publically accessible, meaning that you have to download the files from this repository and access them on a local server.

 # About #